thingsboard/thingsboard.github.io/_includes/templates/install/configure-db-docker-compose.md

 to one of the following:

 - `postgres` - use PostgreSQL database;
-- `hybrid` - use PostgreSQL for entities database and Cassandra for timeseries database;
+- `hybrid` - use PostgreSQL for entities database and Cassandra for time series database;

 **NOTE**: According to the database type corresponding docker service will be deployed (see `docker-compose.postgres.yml`, `docker-compose.hybrid.yml` for details).